Fifth disease

-Erythema infectiosum, fifth disease, or slapped cheek syndrome is one of several possible manifestations of infection by parvovirus B19.
-Fifth disease typically presents as a rash and is more common in children.
-While parvovirus B19 can affect humans of all ages, only two out of ten individuals will present with physical symptoms.
+Fifth disease, also known as erythema infectiosum and slapped cheek syndrome, is a common and contagious disease caused by infection with parvovirus B19.
+This virus was discovered in 1975 and can also cause other diseases besides fifth disease.
+Fifth disease typically presents as a rash and is most common in children.
+Parvovirus B19 can affect people of all ages; about two out of ten persons infected will have no symptoms.